Pasu4/neuro-api-tony/README.md

-# Neuro API Human Control
+# Tony

 Graphical implementation of the Neuro API in python.
-Like [Randy](https://github.com/VedalAI/neuro-game-sdk/blob/main/Randy), it can answer `actions/force` commands automatically, but also allows the user to formulate the response Neuro would send themselves, as well as send non-forced actions whenever.
+Like [Randy](https://github.com/VedalAI/neuro-game-sdk/blob/main/Randy), he can answer `actions/force` commands automatically, but also allows the user to formulate the response Neuro would send themselves, as well as send non-forced actions whenever.

 > [!Note]
 > I cannot guarantee that this implementation perfectly emulates what Neuro could/would do, or that it is error-free.